-- 1.4 Improvements to the dataset in 2015/16 are set out in Chapter 4 and relate to: - Improved distribution of demand in the London Travelcard Area, using data from Transport for London (TfL)'s Oyster Clicks Model (OCM); - Improved allocation of demand to London Terminals; - Improved allocation of journeys associated with sales of Ranger products on the St. Ives Bay line; - Updated and extended application of 'Season ticket journey allocation' adjustments. - 1.5 A summary of improvements made over recent years are further detailed in Appendix A. The ORR continues to work with stakeholders and its own consultants to improve the robustness of the dataset by implementing methodological changes that demonstrate value and address acknowledged issues.
+- 1.4 Improvements to the dataset in 2016/17 are set out in Chapter 4 and relate to: - An amendment to the allocation of a subset of 'London BR' journeys; and - An updated application of 'Season ticket journey allocation' adjustments that were previously implemented in the 2014/15 and 2015/16 statistics.. - 1.5 A summary of improvements made over recent years are further detailed in Appendix A. The ORR continues to work with stakeholders and its own consultants to improve the robustness of the dataset by implementing methodological changes that demonstrate value and address acknowledged issues.